 * Williams, R. (1999).
 Cultural safety – what does it mean for our work practice?
 Australian and New Zealand Journal of Public Health, 23(2) 213-214.

 At Djarragun, our Aboriginal and Torres Strait Islander staff and non-Indigenous staff work together to provide opportunities for students to celebrate their culture.
-Throughout the year, the Indigenous Consultative Committee, work with our local Elders and regional Elders in leading cultural reflections and celebration on key milestones in the Aboriginal and Torres Strait Islander calendar.
+Throughout the year, the Netat Bama Kodomir Committee, work with our local Elders and regional Elders in leading cultural reflections and celebration on key milestones in the Aboriginal and Torres Strait Islander calendar.

 Our College promotes students remaining connected to their language and to speak with languages amongst each other and to teach others their language.
 We encourage our students, with permission from their Elders and with permission of the Elders on the land we dance, to remain connected to their cultural dances and to share and be proud of this at key College events, including Leaders Ceremony, NAIDOC Day and Presentation Day.